-- will ensure storage of all paper and electronic records adheres to the requirements of the Data Protection Act 2018 and local and national information governance policy. - will ensure that all information is transmitted safely and securely in compliance with the Data Protection Act 2018. - is responsible for protecting the personal and confidential data meeting the requirements of the Data Protection Act 2018. - must have in place governance agreements which comply with the Data Protection Act 2018. - must ensure all staff complete Information Governance training and abide by all aspects of data protection legislation and the Human Rights Act 1998. - will adhere to the common law duty of confidentiality.
+- will ensure storage of all paper and electronic records adheres to the requirements of the UK GDPR and Data Protection Act 2018 and local and national information governance policy. - will ensure that all information is transmitted safely and securely in compliance with the UK GDPR and Data Protection Act 2018. - is responsible for protecting the personal and confidential data meeting the requirements of the UK GDPR and Data Protection Act 2018. - must have in place governance agreements which comply with the UK GDPR and Data Protection Act 2018. - must ensure all staff complete Information Governance/ Data Security and Protection training and abide by all aspects of data protection legislation and the relevant sections of the Human Rights Act 1998. - will adhere to the common law duty of confidentiality.